dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## Prefer Standalone Over Steam

 Launching DCS through SteamVR runs the game use the older OpenVR API rather than directly using the OpenXR API.
-This causes a performance hit.
+This causes a significant performance hit (though the exact amount may vary by system).

+{{< youtube id="TVmYgjMyJIQ" start=1051 >}}

 For the best performance, run the Standalone version of DCS directly with VR mode enabled in DCS settings.